JocysCom/UMQF/MORA/analysis/bible/entities/jesus-actions.md

 ### 1 The Multitude - adoption of cooperative norms

+Context: Jesus taught the multitude the Sermon on the Mount, promoting cooperative norms, non-violence, and mutual aid.

 - ΔOS(Multitude) = +0.25 (Significant positive shift in survival odds due to reduced intragroup conflict, promotion of mutual aid, and de-escalation strategies)
 - VSA(Multitude) = 0.58 (Average human)
 - Tc = 1.00 (Long-term, intergenerational cultural impact)